skroink/pendragon-notes/docs/Characters/House Dolforwyn/Branwen of Boudica.md

 ## Marriage and Family

-At the tender age of 15, Branwen entered into a strategic union with [[Cynric ap Gwilym †|Cynric ap Gwilym]], scion of the prestigious House of Dolforwyn, owners of Dolforwyn Castle in Lindsey.
+At the tender age of 15, Branwen entered into a strategic union with [[Cynric ap Gwilym|Cynric ap Gwilym]], scion of the prestigious House of Dolforwyn, owners of Dolforwyn Castle in Lindsey.
 She bore her first child, Bran, at the age of 18.

 ## Legacy of Strength